Skip to main content

 Program Meetings

-Annual Meeting (Columbia University) - Investigators in the program gave presentations on their projects and discussed ways to increase collaborations in this research field.
+Annual In-Person Meetings at Columbia University (2023) and the NCI Shady Grove Campus (2024) - Investigators in the program, as well as invited guests from the larger scientific community, gave presentations on their projects and discussed ways to increase collaborations in this research field.

 January 2023